 The Office of General Counsel advises, assists and represents the Safety Board in support of its activities relating to transportation safety; and as sole legal advisor, has responsibility for determining legal policy for the agency.
-See The Independent Safety Board Act of 1974, as amended.
 The Designated Agency Ethics Official of the NTSB, who administers the Ethics program on behalf of the Chairman, is located in and supported by the Office of General Counsel.

 Documents relating to Docket CP-217: Huerta v.
 Pirker